WistfulHopes/UEShaderMapExtractor/README.md

 ### Identify material buffer layout

-Note: replace `extractPreshader.py` with the one that fits your UE4/5 version.
+Note: replace `preshaderToUniformBuffer.py` with the one that fits your UE4/5 version.

 1. With Python 3, run this command: `python extractPreshader.py (exported JSON file)`.
+This will output a new file in the directory, with "_preshader.bin" at the end.
+2. With Python 3, run this command: `python preshaderToUniformBuffer.py (exported JSON file)`.
 This will output a new JSON in the directory, with "_preshader.json" at the end.
-2. The last cbuffer in your decompiled shader should be the "Material" cbuffer, which this preshader JSON maps to.
+3. The last cbuffer in your decompiled shader should be the "Material" cbuffer, which this preshader JSON maps to.
     - Vectors come first in the cbuffer, and take up one whole index.
 This means that cbuffer\[0] is equivalent to the first vector entry of the preshader JSON.
     - Scalars come last in the cbuffer, and take up one *component* of an index.
 This means that if you have 40 vectors in your cbuffer, then cbuffer\[40].x is equal to the first scalar entry of the preshader JSON, cbuffer\[40].y to the second, etc.